dongra02/shortster/README.md

 * a Stats compenent to view information for each shortcode
 * A Code Forms component to handle create/update of shortcodes

 Much of the frontend work involved refactoring my initial code into functional components and using React's useState and useEffect features.
-In addition, conditionally rendering components and elements like the Logout option and CodeList componenet based on a user's authentication made this a little less straightforward at first.
+In addition, conditionally rendering components and elements like the Logout option and CodeList component based on a user's authentication made this a little less straightforward at first.
 Additionally, I wanted a user to be logged in as soon as a registration is sucessful.
 Ultimately, I'd like to further clean up the forms and fetch code to better utilize custom hooks.